Geos 306, Lecture 4

 Eg. Na metal.
 1s22s22p63s1.

 Each Na atom gives up its 3s1 electrons.
-We end up with an array
+The electron gas model envisions an array

-of positive ions behaving like a gas of negative charged space.
+of positive Na ions immersed in a gas of negative charged space.

 The electron gas behaves like the glue.